Jóan Símun Edmundsson

-Jóan Símun Edmundsson (born 26 July 1991) is a Faroese professional footballer who plays for Belgian club Beveren and the Faroe Islands national team.
+Jóan Símun Edmundsson (born 26 July 1991) is a Faroese professional footballer who plays for Icelandic club KA Akureyri and the Faroe Islands national team.

+He is Faroe Islands national team most capped player.

 Club career

 B68 Toftir

 Edmundsson started his career with B68 Toftir.

 Newcastle United

 In December 2009, Edmundsson joined Newcastle United on loan until the end of the season, with a view to a permanent deal, after a successful trial during a reserve friendly against Hibernian.
 He signed a permanent deal in June as a hot prospect for the future.
 He made his first team debut for Newcastle in a friendly against Norwich City on 25 July 2010.

 On 7 January 2011, Edmundsson joined Gateshead on a 28-day loan.
 He made his Gateshead debut on 8 January 2011 against Kidderminster Harriers.
 He scored his first goal for Gateshead on 15 January 2011 in the FA Trophy in a 6–0 win against Hampton & Richmond Borough.

-He featured regularly for the reserves between 2010–12, however he failed to reach first team football for Newcastle.
+He featured regularly for the reserves between 2010 and 2012; however, he failed to reach first team football for Newcastle.